spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-aws-mp-ami.md

 ### ROS

 [ROS](https://docs.ros.org/en/humble/index.html) is a set of libraries and tools for building robot applications.
-It is currently on version 2, and the instructions in this tutorial will be using this version.
+From drivers to state-of-the-art algorithms, and with powerful developer tools, ROS has what you need for your next robotics project.
+And it's all open source.
+Full project details on [ROS.org](https://docs.ros.org/en/humble/index.html)

 ### O3DE